100 Fords Colony Drive, Williamsburg, Virginia 23188

-The landscape is densely wooded, dotted with wetlands and ponds, and the community is divided into at least twenty understated, named neighborhoods, each with its own character.
-Manicured lanes meander throughout the development, and many homes sit on cul de sacs.
-Most of the resale residences were custom built, and new buyers are encouraged to hire builders from the community's list of preferred builders.
+The landscape is densely wooded, dotted with wetlands and ponds.
+The community is divided into at least 20 understated neighborhoods, each with its own character.
+Manicured lanes meander throughout the development, and many homes sit on a cul de sac.
+Most of the resale residences were custom built, and new buyers are encouraged to hire builders from the Ford's Colony's list of preferred builders.

 The condominiums, located in the Eaglescliffe neighborhood, are located in seven brick buildings and range in size from approximately 1,700 square feet to 2,100 square feet.
 The town homes, which are only resales, range in size from 1,300 square feet to 2,200 square feet.

 The majority of the single family homes are large, with up to 5,000 square feet, and they are stately with architectural styles that include Federal, Colonial, Greek Revival and Georgian.
 Not all homes, though, are so imposing.
 The community has some completely charming cottages for sale, too.

 If planning to built a new home in Ford's Colony, management advises that the process may take up to 18 months.